cynthiamaia/Pipes/README.md

 # In construction
-MetaD-MLP: Meta-Dataset for Meta-Learning Pipelines
+This is the repository for the article: MetaD-MLP: A Robust Meta-Dataset of Machine Learning Pipelines, IJCNN 2025.